o2r-project/erc-spec/docs/dev-guide/index.md

 Software that is "archived" is _not_ intended to be "used" anymore.
 In 50 or 60 years time we cannot imagine how software or computers will look like.
 Science historians might still find a lot of valuable information in ERC, though.
+We also think it is reasonable to assume that an organisation (e.g. a journal) which bases their workflow on ERCs is able to support time ranges going well beyond 10 years.

 The ERC focusses on providing a **usable environment for research workflows** in the context of scholarly publishing (reviews etc.).
 Two aspects have an impact on the time frame we target for ERCs: (a) the nature of financing science and (b) the requirement to actually have a piece of code and data that is still interesting to use.